sonaljain2212/30DaysOfML/Day-19.md

 Happy Monday!!

-I have been reading a lot about neural networks and thus it was necessary for me to get familiar with so many important optimization techniques that are there in NN.
-So I chose to read "An overview of gradient descent optimization algorithms" article.
+I have been reading a lot about neural networks and thus it was necessary for me to get familiar with so many important optimization techniques that are there for neural networks.
+I chose to read a post "An overview of gradient descent optimization algorithms" today.

 link: (https://ruder.io/optimizing-gradient-descent/index.html#adam)